introduction of Apple

 The history of the phonograph

-a phonograph record on board that has
+record on board and it has the mind-bending

-the mind-bending possibility of existing
+possibility of existing longer than

-longer than humans on Earth.
+humans on Earth.

-An awesome factola
+An awesome phonograph factola

 to be sure.